To see other blog posts by topic:

 Mulberries can also be grown in parts of the Pacific Northwest, Southwest, and lower Midwest, though local conditions will affect which species thrive.
 Red mulberries are more cold-hardy, while white mulberries tolerate a wider range of soils and temperatures.
 With careful cultivar selection, you can successfully grow mulberries across USDA zones 4 through 9.

 Want to learn how to grow even more fruits and vegetables in your own backyard?
-Join our Online Gardening School!
+Join one of our Online Gardening Classes!

 Frequently Asked Questions About Mulberry Trees